 If your senior guy is seated on the ground with their elbow wrapped around one knee, open up your aperture for a shallower depth of field.
 The bokeh that envelopes that elbow will keep it from looking overly large compared to the rest of the senior’s frame.

-The park bench, elbow-to-knees look is a great way to take a great Grandma Photo.
+The park bench, elbow-to-knees look is the easiest way to get a great Grandma Photo.
 What’s a Grandma Photo?
 It’s a photo a teen’s grandma will love because their sweet angel looks engaged, friendly, and natural—all in one great frame.

-Whether you own your own studio or rent one from a fellow photographer, studio senior photo sessions are perfect for clean, client-centric images.
+Whether you own your own studio or rent one from a fellow photographer, studio senior portrait sessions are perfect for clean, client-centric images.
 Bonus: you can take them rain or shine!

-High key senior photos have a white or bright background.
+High key portraits have a white or bright background.
 Low key portraits have a black or dim background.
 Consider the mood your client brings into the studio, their clothing style, and their overall comfort level when selecting a light or dark backdrop.

 Remember: light colors reflect light, while dark tones absorb light.
 Make sure your client’s dark hair or skin don’t disappear into an under-lit scene.
 Likewise, don’t blow out the highlights in a client’s light hair or skin!

-You don’t need a proper studio to create a dramatically-lit senior photo.
+You don’t need a proper studio to create a dramatically-lit senior picture.
 You simply need flashes or strobes that are more powerful than the ambient light!